There are many paths towards building a career in welding, but they all begin with the same first step: finding the right training program.

 In addition to providing quick training programs, welding training is considered relatively affordable.

-Welding Training is Fast
+Welding Training Time

 You can generally expect to complete your welding training in as few as 10 months, though some trade schools have programs that take as little as 7 months (if you attend full time).

-Welder Training is Affordable
+Welder Training Cost

 - Basic programs at community colleges vary in terms of cost, but typically run between $5,000-$15,000.